Carole A. Feuerman (1945) is an American superrealist sculptor. Her prolific career spans five decades. She currently lives and works in New York.

-In the late 1960s Feuerman was creating 3D illustrations for magazine covers and world tour books, featuring art for rock stars like the Rolling Stones and Alice Cooper.
+In the late 1960s, Feuerman created 3D illustrations for magazine covers and world tour books for rock stars such as the Rolling Stones and Alice Cooper.
 In 1975, she did her first life casting for the cover of the National Lampoon.
-In 1976, she began creating sensual fragmented works, adding a new dimension of controversial complexity to her art.
-She stayed with fragments until the early 2000s, hypothesized by postmodernist thought, she left the fragment behind and began to create full-figure realistic sculptures.
-She has made oil paintings, prints, photographs, video art and sand casted bronze pieces.
+In 1976, she began creating sensual, fragmented works, adding a new dimension of complexity to her art.
+Hypothesized by postmodernist thought, she left the fragment behind in the early 2000s and began sculpting full-figure, realistic sculptures.
 She is best known for her swimmers, creating both indoor and outdoor works.
-In 2011, she founded the Carole A. Feuerman Sculpture Foundation, which fosters under-represented female artists, ensures archival initiatives, and encourages research leading to new scholarship in the field of sculpture.

 In recognition of her contributions to the arts, Feuerman has received the Lifetime Achievement 'Goddess Artemis' Award from the European American Women's Council (EAWC), First Prize at the Huan Tai Hu Museum in Changzhou, China, Best in Show in Beijing, China, the Amelia Peabody Award, First Prize at the Beijing Biennale, and the Medici Award in Florence, Italy.